-The user interface is very simple.
+The user interface is straightforward.
 There are no settings to configure.
-You just need to select your USB drive, Windows ISO file and then the type of the partition (GPT or MBR) to begin creating the USB.
+You need to select your USB drive, Windows ISO file, and then the type of the partition (GPT or MBR) to begin creating the USB.
 In addition to creating bootable USBs, it supports creating bootable DVDs as well.

 Create Windows To Go

-The only thing you need to remember is that the option to create Windows To Drive doesn’t appear when you select Windows 7, Vista or Windows XP ISO file.
-You need to select Windows 8, Windows 8.1 or Windows 10 ISO image file in order to enable Windows To Drive option.
+The only thing you need to remember is that the option to create Windows To Drive doesn’t appear when you select Windows 7, Vista, or Windows XP ISO file.
+You need to select Windows 8, Windows 8.1, or Windows 10 ISO image file to enable Windows To Drive option.

 Overall it’s a good piece of software.
-Although it is not as feature-rich as the best-in-class Rufus, novice users who prefer using a software with no complex settings will definitely like ISO2Disc.
+Although it is not as feature-rich as the best-in-class Rufus, novice users who prefer using software with no complicated settings will definitely like ISO2Disc.

-The only downside, in my view, is the lack of portable version of the software.
+The only downside, in my view, is the lack of a portable version of the software.

 Thanks to our reader Steve for suggesting this software.